cedillo47/se-unit-2-study-guide/README.md

 ```javascript
 10 + a;        // ReferenceError: a is not defined
 ```
+In the code above We have not initalied `a` so we are not able to manipulate something that does not exsist.
 ```javascript
 let a = {};
 10 + a.x;      // Evaluates to NaN
 ```

+The code above evaluates to not a number because when the code is exacuting it is taking in the value of `a`.
+The value of a is undefined, when we try to add the value of `a`, which is undefined, it will add `10` and `NaN` and that will return NaN.